 I occasionally help my clients find and interview other marketing agencies and professionals, since I speak the lingo and know what to look for.
-My B.S. detector can sense a snake-oil seller after just a few words, and I enjoy clearing out posers to create opportunities for truly talented and ethical professionals.
+My B.S. detector can sense a snake-oil seller after just a few words, and I relish rejecting posers to create opportunities for truly talented and ethical professionals.

 So it’s a shame when I find an honest, earnest young professional and have to say he’s just not good enough.
-One of my personal missions is helping others achieve their dreams, but sometimes I just have to pull a Simon Cowell and tell them thanks but keep practicing.
+I’ve devoted my career to helping others achieve their dreams, but sometimes I just have to pull a Simon Cowell and tell them thanks but keep practicing.

 Take this one junior art director (we’ll call him JAD) whom I interviewed for a client seeking a senior art director.
 His online portfolio looked impressive, and during the initial phone interview, he sounded bright and enthusiastic, so I invited him in to meet the client.

 A few days later he walked into the office and immediately committed strike one.

 It wasn’t the torn jeans — although they weren’t ideal for a job interview.
 Creative professionals can sometimes get away with such stylistic choices.
 In fact, for some gigs and companies, torn jeans can be a better choice than a suit.

 What bothered us immediately was JAD’s light blue iPad cover.
 It was smudged black, like he had used it as an oil pan while fixing his car.
 That’s a detail an art director is expected to notice — indeed, I would expect that level of attention from anyone in marketing and creativity.
 Reluctantly, we shook his hand.

 We then asked JAD about his interest in the position, and he told us that he enjoyed his current job but was seeking new challenges — a fair answer explained smoothly and with a smile.
 He also expressed strong interest in specific aspects of the client’s company and had no objection to working long hours (one of the job requirements).
 Indeed, his high energy was contagious.
 Why hold a dirty iPad cover against him?